Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: Challenges and Future Directions of LLM-empowered telecom

-Despite the great potential and advantages, training an LLM model can be financially expensive.
+Despite the great potential and advantages, training an \blue{LLM} can be financially expensive.
 For instance, the training expenses for GPT-4 exceeded \$ 100 million, and the LLaMa2 70B model was trained on 2048 GPUs A100 for 23 days with \$ 1.7 million estimated cost \cite{gpt-cost}.
 Although training some smaller models such as LLaMa2 7B can be much cheaper, the affordability of LLM techniques is still one of the main concerns.
 For instance, the study in \cite{gpt-cost222} shows that using GPT-4 to support customer service can cost more than \$ 21,000 per month for a small business.
 Meanwhile, there are many LLM APIs with various prices, including the prompt cost proportional to the prompt length, generation cost related to the generation length, and a possible fixed cost per query.
 For example, it costs \$30 for 10M tokens using OpenAI’s GPT-4, while only \$ 0.2 for GPT-J hosted by Textsyth\cite{chen2023frugalgpt}.
-The financing cost of training, fine-tuning, and deploying LLM models will significantly affect the application in telecom networks.
-Given the heterogeneous prices and service quality, it is of great importance to evaluate the financing cost of deploying LLM models in telecom networks, e.g., balancing the possible performance improvement and the LLM deployment cost, and using LLM models in an economic manner for telecom applications.
+The financing cost of training, fine-tuning, and deploying \blue{LLMs} will significantly affect the application in telecom networks. \blue{However, advancements like OpenAI's GPT-4o mini, a cost-efficient small model, offer promising solutions.
+Priced at just \$ 0.15 per million input tokens and \$ 0.60 per million output tokens, GPT-4o mini is more affordable than previous frontier models and over 60\% cheaper than GPT-3.5 Turbo.
+This affordability, combined with its superior performance in reasoning tasks, mathematical reasoning, and coding proficiency, enables a broad range of cost-effective applications.
+Similarly, Llama3-8b is also an affordable small-scale model with fast inference speed.
+These small-scale models may alleviate the economic cost of LLMs with fewer parameters, lower training and fine-tuning costs, and faster inference time.
+For instance, telecom companies can use GPT-4o mini for customer support chatbots that handle vast conversation histories or for network management systems that analyze extensive performance metrics in real time.} Given the heterogeneous prices and service quality, it is of great importance to evaluate the financing cost of deploying \blue{LLMs} in telecom networks, e.g., balancing the possible performance improvement and the LLM deployment cost, and using \blue{LLMs} in an economic manner for telecom applications.
 However, this direction has limited existing studies, and it still requires more research efforts.